git-bug/git-bug/doc/md/git-bug_bridge_configure.md

 ## git-bug bridge configure

-Configure a new bridge
+Configure a new bridge.

 ### Synopsis

-Configure a new bridge
+Configure a new bridge.

 ```
 git-bug bridge configure [flags]